datahubio/docs/DataHub Cloud/Configuring Your Site.md

 ## Author Information

 ### 10. **`author`**
 - **Description**: Contains information about the author of the site.
+If set, will include "Created by {author.name}" in the footer.
 - **Fields**:
   - `name`: The author’s name.
-  - `url`: A link to the author’s personal page or profile.
+  - `url`: A link to the author’s personal page or profile. 🚧

 - **Example**: